 Select the intended credentials from the dropdown list and click Save.

 If the intended credentials do not exist, you can add them via Manage Credentials → Add.
-You may need to refresh the Control Credentials page for the new credentials to appear in the dropdown list.
+You may need to refresh the Control Operations page for the new credentials to appear in the dropdown list.

 Viewing a rack’s security status#